Clemente-H/mistral-telegram-calendar-bot/README.md

 ## Deployment

+> **Note:** Initially, this project was intended to run on Google Cloud Run (GCR), but to avoid adding billing information, I chose to use a free alternative instead - in this case, Railway.

-### Deploying to Sevalla
+### Deploying to Railway

-[Sevalla](https://app.sevalla.com/) is a platform that can host Docker containers.
-To deploy to Sevalla:

-1. Build your Docker image locally
-2. Push it to a container registry (Docker Hub, GitHub Container Registry)
-3. In Sevalla, select the option to deploy from a container registry
-4. Point to your container's URL
-5. Configure environment variables for your Telegram token and Mistral API key
+[Railway](https://railway.app/) provides a simple, free way to deploy your bot:

+1. Create an account on Railway.app
+2. Connect your GitHub repository
+3. Configure the environment variables:
+   - `TELEGRAM_TOKEN`
+   - `MISTRAL_API_KEY`
+   - `MISTRAL_MODEL`
+4. Railway will automatically build and deploy your Docker container
-6. Set up any persistent storage needed for credentials
+5. Set up a volume or persistent storage for credentials if needed

 ### Other Deployment Options